thickey-cretelligent/radius_spec/radius_order_flow.md

 - For **Request Proposal** Products, the flow adapts:
   - Users click button labeled **“Request Proposal.”**
   - Products with **ClickQuote** enabled run automatically.
-  - Non-ClickQuote enabled products or ClickQuote consults are routed to **Quote Manager (QM)** for manual consult.
+  - Non-ClickQuote enabled products or ClickQuote consults are routed to **Quote Manager** for manual consult.
-  - During the manual consult, the Product Proposal Status will be "In Review"
+  - During the manual consult, the Product Proposal Status will be **In Review**
 - Once Proposals are returned:
   - The Product Proposal Status will be "Proposal Ready"
   - The Product is now listed in the **“Ready to Order”** section with Proposal amount and Turnaround time displayed prominently.
   - Users can place an order for items in this section without waiting for other Proposals still "In Review".

 ## 6. Project Saving & Activity Tracking
-- Users can click **“Save”** or **“Save and Close”** at any time to preserve the current Project state.
+- Users can click **Save** or **Save and Close** at any time to preserve the current Project state.
 - When updates occur (e.g., Proposal status changes to “Quote Ready”):
   - The **Subject Site** moves to the top of the RADIUS Subject Site list with an activity indicator.
   - Within the Subject Site, the relevant Project also displays an activity badge.